brandonwbenbow/cge/README.md

-# CGE | Canvas Game Engine - Simplified Interaction with Canvas
+# CGE | Canvas Game Engine - Simplified Canvas Interaction

 CGE is a simpler way to interface with the regular HTML5 Canvas, with easy access to changing game loops, best practicies for modern browsers, and features that apply to any game.